 See lots more gorgeous wallpapers for children's rooms.

 8. Match wallpaper and curtains – to make the nursery feel bigger

 Matching window treatments to walls can work really well in a nursery, where the same rules as the rest of the house don't really apply.
-So long as your colour scheme isn't too crazy, an abundance of prints will look cosy and cute.
+So long as your color scheme isn't too crazy, an abundance of prints will look cozy and cute.

 9. Choose a warm paint shade in a north-facing nursery